mech/Learning-Notes/FrontEnd/JavaScript/Babel.md

 ## .babelrc or package.json or babel.config.js?

 * JSON5 format
-* Using `babel.config.js` is recommended since Babel 7
+* Using `babel.config.js` is recommended since Babel 7.
+Not a replacement for `.babelrc`??

 ## Main Packages